chanzuckerberg/napari-hub/docs/v0-tech-spec.md

   * Page should be built as a reusable template and only data will change dynamically.
   * Page should load in a reasonable amount of time.
   * Plugin data to display from Pypi JSON API or Github:
-  * Fields and info specification on Github.
-We will use all items from the “Full view” column
+  * Fields to display are defined in [this table](https://github.com/chanzuckerberg/napari-hub/wiki/Customizing-your-plugin's-listing#fields)v.
+We will use all items from the “Full view” column.
   * Flags for engineering:
     * Description - will need to be parsed from markdown format or possible other formats like plain text or rst.
       For v0, we will support markdown and plain text formats only.